Halloween can be safe and fun for everyone. Explore the resources below to learn:

 Donate your old costumes to a second-hand store (be sure to wash first if possible) or pass them along to friends or family.
-A costume swap, when safe to do so, can also be a fun way to find something new.
+A costume swap can also be a fun way to find something new.

 Trick-or-treat close to home.

 Stick to your own neighbourhood if it’s a safe, well-lit area with sidewalks, rather than driving to a different area to trick-or-treat.

 Above, we looked at fireworks safety for humans—but what about pets?
 The sudden noise from fireworks can be very upsetting to animals.
 Please be considerate of your neighbours regarding your fireworks usage and let them know in advance if you’re planning to set any off.
 Be sure to clean up afterwards as fireworks debris can be harmful to animals.